Cog Icon signifying link to Admin page

 You can purchase stock images from various websites, but these can be expensive and you have to ensure you comply with the license terms.

-We recommend the following two sites which have a large selection of free to use images.
-Pexels and Unsplash.
+We recommend the following two sites which have a large selection of free-to-use images - Pexels and Unsplash.
 You can often find other sources - on this website we've used artworks from the US National Gallery.

 We also recommend you create a 'Credits' page which you can add to the footer menu of your site.
 You can use this to give credit to the photographers whose work you're using, and also to record where images came from in case you're ever challenged about them.